Macintosh Quadra 630: Hardware

 Form factor: The Quadra 630 introduced a new case design to the Macintosh family.
 On the front, a headphone jack and volume up/down buttons are included, a first for the Macintosh.
 There is an infrared receiver, intended for use with the remote included with the TV tuner card included with the Performa 637CD and 638CD models.
 The case's motherboard is accessible by opening a cover at the bottom rear of the case and sliding out a drawer that the motherboard was mounted on; this similar to the LC 575.

 Memory: All 630 models have 4 MB of memory soldered on the logic board.
 Depending on which logic board is in the system, there is either one or two SIMM slots.
 In all cases, the first SIMM slot requires 80 ns non-parity chips, with a refresh rate of 2k or better, and 4, 8, 16 or 32 MB SIMMs will work.
 The second slot supports single-sided SIMM cards only, up to 16 MB in size.
 Maximum memory is therefore 52 MB for two-slot systems, and 36 MB for one-slot systems.

-Hard drive controller: One of the big differences, when compared to some of the previous Macintosh models was the choice of the internal hard drive interface; conforming to the standards of the IBM PC compatible platform, cheaper but slower IDE drives were used instead of SCSI for the first time.
+Hard drive controller: One big difference when compared to previous Macintosh models was the choice of the internal hard drive interface; conforming to the standards of the IBM PC compatible platform, cheaper but slower IDE drives were used instead of SCSI.
 An external SCSI port was still available, and the CD-ROM used SCSI internally, but the 630 used an older controller that was much slower than the ones used in higher-end Macs of the time.

 Video: One external monitor is supported through a DA-15 connector.
 A non-upgradeable 1 MB of DRAM is soldered to the motherboard; this provides resolution of up to 640×480 with 16-bit color, and 832×624 with 8-bit color.
 A separate video card is required for 24-bit color or higher resolutions.
-The choice to use DRAM instead of VRAM saves money due to its commonality, but results in lower performance and increased chance of flickering.
+The choice to use DRAM instead of VRAM saves money due to its commonality, but results in lower performance.
 In their testing, MacWorld described the video performance of the Quadra 630 as "mediocre".

 CD-ROM: Models equipped with a CD-ROM use the Apple CD 300i plus, a 2×-speed SCSI drive capable of reading 656 MB and 748 MB data CDs as well as audio CDs.
 The caddy tray from the Quadra 610 is replaced with a tray-based loading mechanism.

 Remote control: Models equipped with the TV/video system included a Sony RMC-A1 remote control; consequently, the remote would control both the Macintosh and any compatible Sony television at the same time.